Derwent Power Station: History

 The current Derwent power station was built on the site of the former Spondon power stations.
 Spondon A was built in the 1920s by British Celanese.
-It was sold to the Nottingham & Derby Power Company in 1929.
+It was sold to the Derbyshire and Nottinghamshire Electric Power Company in 1929.
 It was then nationalised before eventually being sold to Courtaulds.
 Spondon A eventually closed in the early 1980s.

 In 1959, the Spondon H process steam station opened alongside Spondon A. Spondon H had a capacity of 30 MW using three 10 MW sets, and was unique among the CEGBs power stations as it was designed primarily to produce steam to supply the British Celanese plant after passing through the back-pressure steam turbines.
 The station had two single-flue concrete chimneys of 96 m (315 ft) in height, one being demolished in the early 1990s the other in the early 2000s.
 The station also had four concrete cooling towers of 45 m (150 ft) in height located 0.25 miles to the east, these were in practice rarely used.
 They were demolished in 1984.

 The electricity output of the station was as follows.